Ph.D. in Educational Statistics and Research Methods

 - Total credits: A minimum of 55 credit hours is required to complete the program.

+All of our PhD students are offered full funding for four years.
+Funded students participate in a 20-hour a week assistantship where they work closely with one or more UD professors, and have opportunities to learn and practice multiple methodologies, analyze data, and co-author academic papers.
 All students participate in the Steele Symposium, an annual college research forum; submit a publication to a peer-reviewed journal on which they are a coauthor; present their work at a national conference; and develop skills in university teaching.

 All students must pass an assessment based on the work completed in the Proseminars at the end of the first year.
 After students successfully pass the First Year Assessment, they may enroll in second-year courses.
 This First Year Assessment fulfills the University requirement for a qualifying examination.